markszulc/experience-manager-learn.en/help/forms/handling-form-submissions/create-workflow-to-review.md

 * Set the form's submit action as specified in the above screen shot.
 _Please make sure you make a note of the value specified in the Data File Path field.
 This value must match the value you specify in the pre-populate section of the Assign Task component of your workflow._

-Now when you fill your Adaptive Form and submit the form, the workflow associated with submit action of the form will be triggered.
+Now when you fill and submit your Adaptive Form, the workflow associated with submit action of the form will be triggered.